|

 6. Food and Drink

-Food, drinks, and other ingestible items may be sold or distributed on UCLA Property (whether inside or outside an Area of Public Expression) only in accordance with the following provisions:
+Food, drinks, and other ingestible items may be sold or distributed on UCLA Property only in accordance with the following provisions:

 a.
 Public Events